Skip to main content

 The court has a wide range of power it can exercise to enforce the following if it is satisfied that a breach of the order has occurred, such as:

-Reaching a child arrangements order by consent can be a great way to start a co-parenting relationship with you former partner.
-For further advice about child arrangements orders please speak to a member of our Family Law team.
+Reaching a child arrangements order by consent can be a great way to start a co-parenting relationship with your former partner.